Originally Posted: February 2024

 Parking Comments

-The most convenient parking location for this ski tour can be found at Hyak Sno-Park, located on the south side of Interstate-90 at Exit 54.
-A Washington State Sno-Park permit with a “special groomed-area sticker” is required here.
+Hyak Sno-Park requires a Washington State Sno-Park permit with a “special groomed-area sticker.”
 This is a large parking lot, but be aware that it fills up quickly on weekends and holidays, so it is advisable to arrive early (before 10:00am).
 Also, be aware that the parking lot does not open until 8:00am and is closed and gated at dusk, so plan your tour accordingly—especially during the short days of December and January.

-An alternative parking location is the Hyak (Summit East) Ski Area, which provides reasonable access to the Cold Creek Trail without needing a sno-park permit.
-However, when the ski area is operating (lately, this has been Fridays, Saturdays, Sundays, and holidays, from 9:00am to 4:00pm), two separate passes are needed.
-Specifically, an uphill travel pass is required to ski up the initial snow slope, and a nordic trail pass is required to use the northernmost mile of the Cold Creek Trail.
-If you don’t want to buy these two passes, the best option is to do the tour on a non-operational weekday or to arrive before the lifts begin running and to depart after the lifts stop running.
+Hyak (Summit East) Ski Area does not require a sno-park permit.
+However, when the ski area is operating (lately, this has been Fridays, Saturdays, Sundays, Christmas break, MLK Day, and Presidents Day, from 9:00am to 4:00pm), a nordic trail pass (purchased in advance) is required to park in the lot and use the northernmost mile of the Cold Creek Trail.
+If you don’t want to buy a pass, you have three options:

 Full Route Description

-My recommended skiing route to Tinkham Pass is described in the following four subsections.
-The first two subsections describe the route from Hyak to Mill Creek Bridge for each of the two possible starting points (Hyak Sno-Park and Hyak Ski Area).
-The next subsection describes the route from Mill Creek Bridge to Windy Pass, and the last subsection describes the route from Windy Pass to Tinkham Pass.
+My recommended skiing route to Tinkham Pass is described in four segments, as follows: Hyak Sno-Park (starting point “A”) to Mill Creek Bridge; Hyak Ski Area (starting point “B”) to Mill Creek Bridge; Mill Creek Bridge to Windy Pass; and Windy Pass to Tinkham Pass.

 If starting from Hyak Sno-Park, ski southward on the wide, flat P2C Trail.
 The first mile of this trail makes a series of very slight right-hand curves as it bends around the hillside, and you will eventually pass through an open steel gate marked with orange poles.
 This gate is located on a long straightaway.